JohBag/WST-Discord-Bot/readme.md

 ### Enter Keys

-Add a new file named 'config.json' to the json folder.
+Create a new folder called 'json' to the main folder, then add a new file named 'config.json' to the json folder.
 The config file should have the following variables, keys are provided upon request from the bot developer (Elethia).

     {
         "token": "TOKEN_HERE",